LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 #### Example 1: Flipping a coin

 The main basis behind most Monte Carlo methods is that you wish to simulate samples of some distribution.
-The most boring example of this is drawing a large set of random uniformly distributed samples between 0 and 1, you then assign values below 0.5 to Heads and above to Tails, thus simulating the distribution of outcomes for repeated flips of a fair coin.
+The most boring example of this is drawing a large set of random, uniformly distributed samples between 0 and 1; you then assign values below 0.5 to Heads and above to Tails, thus simulating the distribution of outcomes for repeated flips of a fair coin.

 #### Example 2: $$\pi$$

-Another neat example is estimating $$\pi$$ by
+Another neat example is estimating $$\pi$$ by:
-1. generating two sets of samples that follow a uniform distribution between 0 and 1 (let's call them $$x$$ and $$y$$)
+1. generating two sets of samples that follow a uniform distribution between 0 and 1 (let's call them $$x$$ and $$y$$);
-2. Seeing how many samples satisfy $$dist((0,0), (x,y)) = \sqrt{x^2+y^2} \leq 1 $$.
-The proportion of samples geometrically should be $$\pi/4$$
+2. seeing how many samples satisfy $$dist((0,0), (x,y)) = \sqrt{x^2+y^2} \leq 1$$.
+The proportion of samples geometrically should be $$\pi/4$$;
-3. Dividing the number of samples satisfying the criteria by the total number of samples and multiplying by 4 should give you an estimate of $$\pi$$!
+3. dividing the number of samples satisfying the criteria by the total number of samples and multiplying by 4 should give you an estimate of $$\pi$$!

 <details>
     <summary>Code</summary>